 Vatican City is the smallest independently recognized state in the world.
-It is a walled enclave located within the city of Rome.
+It’s a walled enclave located within the city of Rome.
 As one of the biggest tourist destinations in Italy, over four million tourists travel to Vatican City annually.
 The entire area measures only at 44 hectares, and it has a population count of 842.
 The Bishop of Rome—the Pope—is the ecclesiastical and sacerdotal-monarchical leader of the Vatican.

 The Vatican is the main episcopal see of the Roman Catholic religion, which has over 1.2 billion adherents worldwide.
-The Vatican City, however, did not come into existence until during 1929.
-Despite being a small state, there are several notable attractions within the walled enclave itself such as St. Peter’s Basilica, the Vatican Museums, and the Sistine Chapel.
+The Vatican City, however, did not come into existence until 1929.
+Despite being a small state, there are several notable attractions within the walled enclave itself, such as St. Peter’s Basilica, the Vatican Museums, and the Sistine Chapel.

 The economy of Vatican City is obtained through sales of postage stamps and mementos from tourists, the sale of publications, and fees gathered from the museum.
 The Vatican City is a UNESCO World Heritage Site for its cultural importance and there are actually two UNESCO sites within Vatican City.

 Airport/s: The Leonardo Da Vinci Airport is the nearest international airport for those who travel to Vatican City.

-Crime: Crime rate is pretty low within the Vatican City and mostly involved petty crimes such as purse snatching or pickpocketing.
+Crime: The crime rate is pretty low within the Vatican City and mostly involves petty crimes, such as purse snatching or pickpocketing.
 Tourists exploring St. Peter’s Square are advised to be cautious because this is where most of the crimes are committed.
 The Vatican uses the Italian criminal justice system for the prosecution of all crimes.
 If you are caught violating the law inside of Vatican City, you will be tried, sentenced and imprisoned as if the crime were committed in Italy.

 Electrical Adapters: Vatican City has electrical outlet powered by 230 volts and a frequency of 50 Hertz.
 Get your electrical adaptors for the Vatican and Italy.

 Trivia: Despite being the smallest independent state in the world, Vatican City, it has its own post office, telephone system, radio station, a banking system, and an astronomical observatory.